VancraftServer/QQ2Game/README.md

 ##### Install the plugin

 1. Edit your `server.properties`  to turn on RCON.
-2. Fill in your RCON port and password at line 41 at  `qq2game.py`.
+2. Config your RCON password and listening group id in the dictionary variable `CONFIGURES` at `qq2game.py`.
-3. Fill in your QQ group id at line 43 at `qq2game.py`.
-4. Copy `qq2game.py` into your MCDR plugins folder and start the server.
+3. Copy `qq2game.py` into your MCDR plugins folder and start the server.
-5. Run OneBot Kotlin.
+4. Run OneBot Kotlin.

 ##### Enjoy